HadoopGenomics/SeqPig/README.txt

     ${SEQPIG_HOME}/bin/prepareBamOutput.sh output.bam input.bam

-  (note: the export requires the original input bam in order to obtain the header of the bam file which is required for writing bam files)
+  (note: the export requires the original input BAM in order to obtain the header of the BAM file which is required for writing BAM files)

-  Note that dumping the bam data to the screen (similarly to samtools view) can be done simply by
+  Note that dumping the BAM data to the screen (similarly to samtools view) can be done simply by

    grunt> dump A;